ÖBB Class 1044

-The ÖBB Class 1044/1144 is a series of four-axle electric locomotives designed and manufactored by Simmering-Graz-Pauker AG in Graz.
+The ÖBB Class 1044/1144 is a series of four-axle electric locomotives designed and manufactured by Simmering-Graz-Pauker AG in Graz.

 Developed initially for the ÖBB, Austria's state-owned railway company, the model is considered to be a significant milestone in locomotive construction.
 Upon its introduction in 1976, the 1044s were among the most powerful four-axle electric locomotives in the world.
 They would serve until as ÖBB's flagship model until their replacement by the Siemens 1016/1116 series between 2001 and 2006.

 History

 In the late 1960s, the Swedish industrial conglomerate ASEA pioneered advancements in electric locomotive design through their development of thyristor gate switches, also known as silicon-controlled rectifiers or SCRs, for use in railway systems engineering.
 Their integration would allow operators to exercise greater control over voltage consumption and power switching in traction motors, improving efficiency, reliability, and safety.

 By the mid-1970s, the successful introduction of ten thyristor-controlled 1043 Class locomotives (manufactured by ASEA in Sweden) in Austria convinced the ÖBB to mandate the use of thyristor bridges as a standard requirement for future orders.
 The ÖBB commissioned two Swiss manufacturers to each build a prototype based on the 1043 series.
 The first prototype, designated 1044.01, was a diode-powered Re 4/4 locomotive from Bern-Lötschberg-Simplon-Bahn, retrofitted with thyristor control using an eight-bridge circuit.
 The second prototype, designated 1044.02, was a newly delivered Ge 4/4 II locomotive featuring thyristor technology from Rhaetian Railway using a four bridge circuit.

 The 1044.01 was introduced into service in 1974, while the 1044.02 would be introduced the following year in 1975.
 As the later prototype ultimately proved more successful, the production version would be based on the 1044.02 with a simplified traction motor winding design.
 Series production began with unit 1044.03 in 1978.

 In 1978, wheel tire fractures occurred on locomotives 1044.03 through 1044.20.
 While it was originally assumed that this was the result of a manufacturing defect, an investigation revealed that the cracks had originated from the serial numbers stamped into the wheels, as was also found to be the case with locomotives of the earlier 1110 series.
 The tiny indentations left behind by the stamping process undermined the structural integrity of the wheels, creating fissures under high stress.
 As a stopgap solution, the numbers were instead etched into the wheel tires by hand.
 Locomotives from 1044.27 onward were fitted with non-stamped wheels.

 In the winters of late 1979 and late 1980, the 1044 Class locomotives experienced serious problems due to moisture from melted snow entering through their air intake systems.
 In response, higher-volume air intake grilles of various designs were installed from 1044.71 onward to prevent the intake of snow.
 Cyclonic separators were also installed to avoid having to change the design of air intake grilles on the earlier models from 1044.01 to 1044.70.